b. 1981 Portland, Maine, USA

 Lives and works in Sydney, New York, Atlanta

-Amber Boardman is an American-born, Sydney-based artist who creates densely layered, large scale paintings that examine crowd behaviour, and the role of the internet in shaping ever-changing social norms.
-Boardman combines her backgrounds in painting and animation to create narrative works that draw from the visual language of cartoons, influenced in part by her work as an animator for Cartoon Network’s [adult swim], Comedy Central and Google.
+Amber Boardman is an American-born, Sydney-based artist who explores the influence of the internet on crowds and social norms.
+Boardman combines her background in painting and animation to create narrative works that draw from the visual language of cartoons, influenced in part by her work as an animator for Cartoon Network’s [adult swim].

 Her works are held in private and public collections including Artbank and The City of Sydney in Australia, and the High Museum of Art, The Museum of Contemporary Art of Georgia, the University of Kentucky Art Museum in America.
 Her work has appeared in publications including Hyperallergic, Juxtapoz, Artist Profile, Art Collector, and ArtMaze Magazine.

-Her work is represented by Chalk Horse in Sydney and Sandler Hudson Gallery in Atlanta.
+Her work is represented by Chalk Horse in Sydney, Sophie Gannon Gallery in Melbourne, and Sandler Hudson Gallery in Atlanta.